 Running locally and elsewhere

-To use the Stackdriver Error Reporting library for Python outside of Google Cloud, including running the library on your own workstation, on your data center's computers, or on the VM instances of another cloud provider, you must supply your Google Cloud project ID and appropriate service account credentials directly to the Stackdriver Error Reporting library for Python.
+To use the Error Reporting library for Python outside of Google Cloud, including running the library on your own workstation, on your data center's computers, or on the VM instances of another cloud provider, you must supply your Google Cloud project ID and appropriate service account credentials directly to the Error Reporting library for Python.

 You can create and obtain service account credentials manually.
 When specifying the Role field, use the Error Reporting Writer role.
-For more information on Cloud Identity and Access Management roles, go to Access control guide.
+For more information on Identity and Access Management roles, go to Access control guide.